JosJuice/PunParse/README.md

 There are also optional command line arguments:
 * `--append` makes PunParse skip creating tables and indexes.
 This is useful if you want to append data to an existing database.
+* `--dateformat` sets the date format that PunParse will use.
+Use it like this: `"--dateformat=yyyy-MM-DD HH:mm:ss"`.
+Note that the double quotes around this argument are necessary if the date format contains spaces.
+If this argument is not used, the default format `yyyy-MM-DD HH:mm:ss` will be used.